pippim/pippim.github.io/programs/homa.md

 - A web browser like Firefox, Chrome or Edge is required for Help buttons
 - `systemctl` or similar method to suspend the computer

-For expanded sunrise/sunset brightness control you can use *Pippim Eyesome*.
+For granular sunrise/sunset brightness control you can use *Pippim Eyesome*.

 > ***IMPORTANT NOTES:***
 >